Cloud Chi Studios Inc.

 B. When Jing is emitted, it is soft like a whip; the power strong and penetrating.

-C. The fighting strategy concentrates on defense.
-Training focuses on yielding, neutralizing, sticking, adhering, coiling in preparation to attacking.
+C. The fighting strategy concentrates on defence.
+Training focuses on yielding, neutralising, sticking, adhering, coiling in preparation to attacking.

 2. Xingyiquan: